alixabahena/SIMS/README.md

 *****************************************************
-System Requirements and Setup:
+### <b>System Requirements and Setup:</b>

 	1. Microsoft Visual Studio 2015

 		ELMS WebStores is available for the distribution of Microsoft Imagine software through agreement between University of Houston and Microsoft.
 		Visual Studio provided us with a fast and simple IDE that facilitated the coding process.

 		-If you are UHD students, faculty, or staff, you can use UHD email address or username to sign in and download.
 		Visual 	Studio Community 2015 licensed under Microsoft Imagine program.